gvwilson/sensibleadventures/cloudherd/new.md

 "What's happened?"
 Noxy demanded, seizing him by the shoulders.

 "The soldiers!"
 Little Gas said.
-"They 'rested Grappa!"
+"They 'rested Grappa Gas!"

 Noxy opened her mouth to ask what for, but a deep *doom doom* cut her off.
 She and Little Gas looked at each other wide-eyed.  *Doom doom*,